The great debates never get old: Ford vs. Chevy. Mac vs. PC. Boxers vs. briefs.

 If you’ve explored starting a store, chances are good you’ve struggled with this decision, as Shopify and Bigcommerce are the two best known hosted carts.
 So which do you choose?

 I know a lot about each of the platforms, but realized recently I’ve never actually used either platform to build a store, as I’ve run my stores on Magento for years.
 It’s not often that inexperience is an asset, but in this case it positioned me well to try out both platforms with no experience bias and to report on the results.

-In this post, I’ll be creating a store from scratch on both Shopify and Bigcommerce (selling MC Hammer pants, no less!), and sharing my thoughts on the process, features and experience.
+In this post, I’ll be creating a store from scratch on both platforms (selling MC Hammer pants, no less!), and sharing my thoughts on the process, features and experience on Shopify vs Bigcommerce.